vindepemarte/ProHappyAssignments/COOLIFY_TROUBLESHOOTING.md

 ### Solution 2: Use Dockerfile.production

 We created a special `Dockerfile.production` that:
-- ✅ Removes the problematic postinstall script
+- ✅ Sets environment variables to skip Playwright postinstall
 - ✅ Builds without Playwright dependencies
 - ✅ Uses multi-stage build with Nginx